CoroboBred/Bongo-Cat-Crew/README.md

 * psutil
 * pyqt5
 * pywin32
+* pyautogui

 All of these packages can be installed using `pip3`.

 # Configuration
 To change the keypress that that map to each cats key, update the `config.txt` file to your desired set up.
-Currently 4 possible configurations are supported.
+Currently there are 4 possible configurations are supported.
 4 key, 5 key, and 9 key mode.
 Each mode can be enabled by pressing the associated number key.